 You can buy additional copies of the death certificate at the time and it is usually helpful to have several, for each asset holder.

-Our Wills and Probate Solicitors are backed by nearly four decades of experience.
+Our Wills and Probate Solicitors are backed by four decades of experience.
 Our legal practice and team of Wills and Probate Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.